milq/milq/README.md

 Scripts for Ubuntu/Debian
 =========================

-### Execution of the scripts

-Open the terminal console and execute:
+To run the scripts, open a terminal console and execute:

 ```
 bash name_of_the_script.sh